 The curriculum

-The Division's curriculum defines the knowledge, skills, values and attitudes RHM doctors need to work successfully and safely from postgraduate years to Fellowship and beyond.
+The Division's curriculum defines the knowledge, skills, values and attitudes rural hospital medicine doctors need to work successfully and safely from postgraduate years to Fellowship and beyond.
 It is an essential resource for registrars, educators and assessors.

 Overview